mihadiv/fibonacci-socket-app/README.md

   - `server_fib_reverse.py`: Computes the first `n` Fibonacci numbers and returns them in reverse order.
   - `client_fib_reverse.py`: Sends `n` to the server and displays the reversed sequence.

-All communication is performed over TCP using port `8822`.

 ## 🗂️ File Structure